Building Workforce Capacity Through Certification and Education

 Challenge At a Glance:

-- Financial counselors lacked formal certification despite valuable field experience.
+- Financial counselors lacked a formal certification despite valuable field experience.

 - Finding accessible training aligned with organization mission.